MacBook fan always on

 Disconnect devices that require heavy GPU use

-Here, we are mostly talking about external display/monitors, as those (especially HD ones) are really taxing on the GPU, forcing it to work with greater intensity and, in turn, causing it to give off more heat that causes the fans to turn faster and sound louder.
+Here, we are mostly talking about external display/monitors, as those (especially HD ones) are really taxing on the GPU and CPU, forcing them to work with greater intensity and give off more heat, which leads to the fans turning faster and being louder (as they should in such cases).
 Other external devices may also increase the workload of your Mac’s hardware and cause it to emit more heat.
+Therefore, if you have any peripherals connected to our Mac, disconnecting them to see if there’s any improvement.

 Consider the room temperature